openblockcc/obmpy/README.md

     Usage: obmpy [OPTIONS] COMMAND [ARGS]...

         obmpy - OpenBlock MicroPython Tool

         Obmpy is a tool to control MicroPython boards over a serial connection.
         Using obmpy you can manipulate files on the board's internal filesystem and even run scripts.

     Options:
+        -p, --port PORT             Name of serial port for connected board.
+Can optionally specify with OBMPY_PORT environment
+                                    variable.  [required]

+        -b, --baud BAUD             Baud rate for the serial connection (default 115200).
+Can optionally specify with OBMPY_BAUD
+                                    environment variable.

+        -d, --delay DELAY           Delay in seconds before entering RAW MODE (default 0).
+Can optionally specify with
+                                    OBMPY_DELAY environment variable.

+        -r, --rtsdtr RTSDTR         Set RTS/DTR flow control (default True).
+Can optionally specify with OBMPY_RTSDTR environment
+                                    variable.

-      -p, --port PORT  Name of serial port for connected board.  [required] -b, --baud BAUD  Baud rate for the serial connection. (default 115200) -d, --delay DELAY Delay in seconds before entering RAW MODE (default 0) -r, --rtsdtr Set RTS/DTR flow control (default True) -a, --abort-time ABORTTIME The number of times an abort command was sent after entering repl mode (default 2) --help           Show this message and exit.
+        -a, --abort-time ABORTTIME  The number of times an abort command was sent after entering repl mode (default 2).
+Can optionally specify with ABORT_TIME environment
+                                    variable.

+        --version                   Show the version and exit.
+        --help                      Show this message and exit.

     Commands:
+        fsi    Get the file system information.
-      get  Retrieve a file from the board. ls   List contents of a directory on the board. put  Put a file on the board. rm   Remove a file from the board. run  Run a script and print its output.
+        get    Retrieve a file from the board. ls     List contents of a directory on the board. mkdir  Create a directory on the board. put    Put a file or folder and its contents on the board. reset  Perform soft reset/reboot of the board. rm     Remove a file from the board. rmdir  Forcefully remove a folder and all its children from the board. run    Run a script and print its output.

 If you'd like to install from the Github source then use the standard Python setup.py install (or develop mode):